gszypko/spruce/README.md

 The Makefile is very dumb and doesn't keep track of any dependencies.
 It only has phony targets clang, intel, and gnu corresponding to full compilation commands using clang++, icc, and g++ compilers respectively.
 For instance, execute `make intel` to compile using icc.

 # Running
+Usage: `./mhdtoy [-o run_name] [-s settings_file] [-S state_file]`
+- `-o` or `--output` allows you to specify the name of the run, which is used as the prefix for the resulting `.out` and `.state` files.
+Default is `output`.
+- `-s` or `--settings` allows you to specify the settings file to be used for configuring the simulation.
+Default is `default.settings`.
+- `-S` or `--state` allows you to specify a .state file from a previous run to be used for initialization.
+If none specified, a default initialization is used.

-Executing the resulting executable (`mhdtoy` or `mhdtoy.exe`) with zero command line arguments will initialize the system with an initial hydrostatic solar atmosphere.
-The resulting simulation will be output as a time series to the file `output.out` and as a state file to `output.state` (which can be used to initialize a future simulation from the end point of that simulation; see below).
+The resulting simulation will be output as a time series to the file `[run_name].out` and as a state file to `[run_name].state` (which can be used to initialize a future simulation from the end point of that simulation).

-Executing with a single command line argument will do the same as above, but with the given argument being used for the resulting file names.
-For instance, `./mhdtoy testing` will give files `testing.out` and `testing.state`.

-Executing with two command line arguments allows you to specify a `.state` file to initialize the simulation.
-The first argument specifies the resulting `.out` and `.state` file name (as above) and the second argument is the filename of the `.state` file to be used to initialize the system.

 # Simulation Settings
-Currently, all of the settings for the simulation are specified in the `constants.hpp` file and are therefore specified at compile time.
-(Currently working toward specifying settings at execution time, to avoid the need for multiple executables.)
+All settings are set at run time by the contents of the specified `.settings` file.
+See `default.settings` for the syntax needed for that file.